-European carrots, on the other hand, have more rounded blunt ends with almost as a cylindrical body.
-In addition, European-variety feature bright orange color in contrast to saffron colored Asian cultivars.
+European carrots, on the other hand, are cylindrical with rounded ends.
+Also, European varieties feature bright orange color in contrast to saffron colored Asian cultivars.

 Sweet and crunchy carrots are notably rich in anti-oxidants, vitamins and dietary fiber.
-They provide only 41 calories per 100 g, negligible amount of fat and no cholesterol.
+They provide only 41 calories per 100 g, a negligible amount of fat and no cholesterol.

 Fresh roots are also good in vitamin-C; provide about 9% of RDA.
 Vitamin-C is water soluble antioxidant.
 It helps the body maintain healthy connective tissue, teeth, and gum.
 Its anti-oxidant property helps the human body protect from diseases and cancers by scavenging action on harmful free radicals.